Philippine Stock Exchange Cancels Trading Due to Technical Issue - ExBulletin

-MANILA, Jan.
-4 (Reuters) – The Philippine Stock Exchange (PSE.PS) canceled trading on Tuesday due to a technical issue early in trading.
+MANILA: The Philippine Stock Exchange (PSE) canceled trading on Tuesday, January 4 due to a technical problem at the start of the session.

 Under the rules of the stock exchange operator, it can suspend trading if a third of the brokerage firms cannot access the system.

-The larger Philippine Index (.PSI) fell 1.4% on Monday, marking the worst stock market opening since 2016, weighed down by rising COVID-19 infections that prompted the government to tighten restrictions .
+The larger Philippine index fell 1.4% on Monday, marking the worst stock market opening since 2016, weighed down by an increase in COVID-19 infections that prompted the government to tighten restrictions.

-There were technical issues in establishing the connection between the NASDAQ trading engine and the Flextrade front-end system, the PSE said, adding that it was working with affected parties to identify the cause of the problem.
-He did not give a deadline when the problem will be resolved.
+There were technical issues in establishing the connection between the Nasdaq trading engine and the Flextrade front-end system, the PSE said, adding that it was working with relevant parties to identify the cause of the problem.
+He did not give a timeline for when the issue will be resolved.

 “There might be a knee-jerk backlash as investors rush to offload stocks amid the surge in COVID-19 cases, but this will not reflect the technical problems of the exchange.”